 If there’s anything to be learned from Star Trek Discovery, it’s that it’s a mirror to ourselves—as Star Trek has always strived to be.
 The best Trek stories aren’t about the details of technology; they’re about the characters and how they reflect ourselves.
 Those points get lost in the discussion about how Trek has changed and how it is or isn’t “canon.”

 When the last Trek series, Enterprise, ended in 2005, social media had just begun.
 (Facebook and Twitter were founded in 2004-2005).
 While the three J.J.
 Abrams films were a welcome change of pace and helped renew Trek, the return to television of Star Trek: Discovery is a reinvention.
 Barely one short season in, for better or worse, Discovery is publicized by the spread of internet discussion that no previous Trek ever has.
 Discovery has a global reach that previous Trek movies and television series never had because of the internet and streaming.
-Trek production has always embraced new technology, moving from black and white, color, widescreen, HD, BluRay and 3D—and now streaming globally, breaking out of the limitations of network television and theatrical distribution.
+Trek production has always embraced new technology, moving from black and white, colour, widescreen, HD, BluRay and 3D—and now streaming globally, breaking out of the limitations of network television and theatrical distribution.

 Reading all the online discussion and articles written about Discovery might lead one to believe that Trek is split between adopters and haters.
 Instead, it’s more about reactions from a minority who refuse to accept the reality of what Trek has always been.